weaviate/weaviate-io/developers/weaviate/search/rerank.md

 This page shows you how to rerank a result set returned by a search.

+A reranker algorithm is applied after a search on the retrieved results.
+Thus a reranker algorithm can apply a different set of criteria, or simply use a different algorithm.

-As a reranker algorithm operates on the results returned by the search, it can be different to a search algorithm.
-For example, a reranker algorithm can be more computationally expensive (and accurate) than a search algorithm, as it is only applied to a subset of the data.
+For example, a more computationally expensive (and accurate) algorithm can be used for reranking, as it is only applied to a subset of the data.

 :::info Related pages
 - [API References: GraphQL - Additional properties](../api/graphql/additional-properties.md#rerank)